Frequently Asked Questions

 Q: Is the Blue Line light rail still running and serving the airport?

-The exception is the Metro Blue Line airport shuttle between Terminal 1 and Terminal 2 LRT stations, which will continue to operate overnight.
-Trips that are scheduled to begin before 9 p.m. or after 6 a.m. will operate as scheduled.
+The Metro Blue Line airport shuttle between Terminal 1 and Terminal 2 LRT stations continues to operate overnight.

 More information from Metro Transit is available here.